 Nominations are evaluated against criteria that demonstrate the characteristics of an exceptional professor worthy of this honour, and must demonstrate consistent excellence in teaching and research.
 University Killam Professors will hold the designation for as long as they remain tenured members of faculty at the University.

 University Killam Professors are expected to contribute to the overall intellectual life of the University and to serve as academic ambassadors to the University’s external community.
 Within one year after receiving the UKP designation, each University Killam Professor shall deliver a lecture to the University Community on a subject of their choosing, though preferably on a subject that transcends traditional disciplinary boundaries.
 These lectures will be recorded, published, and made available to the University community and beyond.

 No date is currently set for the next round of nominations.

 Nominations are put forward by six members of the University community.
 This group must include at least one student, one staff member, one faculty member, and one alumnus/a indicating the extent of the nominee’s acknowledgement by the University community as a person of substantial and widely recognized scholarly distinction.
+The nomination shall be accompanied by a letter supporting the nomination, a curriculum vitae as well as three arm’s length, external referee letters in support of the nominee’s suitability for the designation.
 Nominations are submitted by the Dean of the Faculty in which the nominee holds their primary appointment.

 Nominees must hold the rank of full professor.
 Nominations will be evaluated against criteria that demonstrate the characteristics of an exceptional professor worthy of this honour.
 The criteria include: